How to Choose the Right Size Car Air Mattress for Your SUV

 It's the difference between a cozy night's sleep and waking up feeling like you wrestled a bear.

 Some specialized mattresses, like the Luno Air + Foam Pro, are designed with specific vehicle shapes in mind, contouring around wheel wells.
 That's the game-changer for making your SUV feel like a real bed.
 But for most off-the-shelf options, you're relying on your own measurements.
-My first mattress was a generic queen size, which, as it turns out, is about as useful in an SUV as a screen door on a submarine.
+A generic queen size, as it turns out, is about as useful in an SUV as a screen door on a submarine.

 Why This Matters for Your Setup

 Why does this matter?
 Because a poorly fitting mattress is the quickest way to ruin a car camping trip.
-I learned this the hard way at Zion National Park during a heatwave; my too-long mattress forced the rear hatch open, letting in dust and bugs all night.
+A too-long mattress can force the rear hatch open, letting in dust and bugs all night.
 Brilliant engineering, that.

 Here's the breakdown of why precise measurements are your best friend:

-My $50 inflatable that barely fit left me with a sore back after just one night.
+A $50 inflatable that barely fits leaves you with a sore back after just one night.

-- Security: A mattress that fits well won't shift around while you're sleeping.
+• Security: A mattress that fits well won't shift around while you're sleeping.
 This is huge if you're on uneven ground or if you tend to toss and turn.
-I once woke up to find my mattress halfway out of the car on a slight incline.
+It's easy to wake up and find the mattress halfway out of the car on a slight incline.
 Not safe.

 Specialized mattresses, like those designed for specific SUVs, account for things like wheel wells.
 This guide touches on how different vehicle types need different approaches.
 You don't want to fight your car's design; you want the mattress to work with it.